Homeschooling is hard work.

 In plain English.

-I’m an idealist, and “bad” days and “tough” months don’t fit the image of homeschooling that I envision for our family.
-January definitely fell way off the margin of my ideal homeschooling spectrum!
+I’m an idealist, and “bad” days and “tough” months don’t fit the image of homeschooling that I used to envision for our family.

 One Friday afternoon, after another crazy school morning, I hopped on my laptop and rather spontaneously posted in my Facebook group for homeschool moms.

-We just wrapped up the last school day of January… man, homeschooling has gotten off to a challenging start for me in 2016!
+We just wrapped up the last school day of January… man, homeschooling has gotten off to a challenging start for me this year!
 If I had to give one word for January homeschooling, it would be “grit”… because that’s what it took for me to finish up the month!”

 I pounded out the words in my usual 100-words-per-minute style.